rsnel/slip0039/README.md

 The program is known to work on Linux and MacOS.
 Issues pertaining to MacOS not having mlockall() have been fixed.

+## Authors

+The project was started by Rik Snel (https://github.com/rsnel/).
+MacOS compatibilty and various fixes where offered by James Z.M.
+Gao  (https://github.com/gzm55).

 ## Examples

 Example split `MS = 000000000000000000000000000000`, `SEED = fdsaludskj` with debug output: